vendor offerings + updates for 6/27

 https://strongarmbaking.com/pages/porch-drop

-Strong Arm is currently looking for Farmer’s Market Staff!
-If you’re interested or know someone who can work early morning Saturdays and has flexible weekday availability, please contact us at our website:
+Strong Arm is currently looking for an experienced Bread Baker and Farmer’s Market Staff!
+If you’re interested or know someone, please contact us at our website

 https://strongarmbaking.com/pages/contact